 - For each paper, you should identify the followings: - Why?
 The most important thing when you're reading/writing a paper - Why should we care about this paper? - What's the problem that this paper is trying to address? - What?
-The second most important thing when you're reading/writing a paper - What has been proposed? - Contributions of the paper - How?
+The second most important thing when you're reading/writing a paper - What has been proposed? and again, why the proposed idea makes sense - What's new about the paper: contributions of the paper - How?
 They are important only if you want to implement the proposed idea - How does the paper accomplish the proposed idea? - How does the result perform?